hashicorp/hcp-terraform-operator/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/hashicorp/terraform-cloud-operator)](https://hub.docker.com/r/hashicorp/terraform-cloud-operator)
 [![GitHub](https://img.shields.io/github/license/hashicorp/terraform-cloud-operator)](https://github.com/hashicorp/terraform-cloud-operator/blob/main/LICENSE)

+> **Warning**
+> In upcoming releases, we shall proceed with renaming this project to either HCP Terraform Operator for Kubernetes or simply HCP Terraform Operator.
+This measure is necessary in response to the recent announcement of [The Infrastructure Cloud](https://www.hashicorp.com/blog/introducing-the-infrastructure-cloud).
+>
+> The most noticeable change you can expect in version 2.6.0 is the renaming of this repository and related resources, such as the Helm chart and Docker Hub names.
+>
+> Please follow the changelogs for updates.

-Kubernetes Operator allows managing Terraform Cloud / Enterprise resources via Kubernetes Custom Resources.
+Kubernetes Operator allows managing HCP Terraform / Terraform Enterprise resources via Kubernetes Custom Resources.

 > **Note**
-> _From this point forward, the terms Terraform Cloud or TFC can be used interchangeably with Terraform Enterprise or TFE in all documents, provided that the contrary is indicated._
+> _From this point forward, the terms HCP Terraform can be used interchangeably with Terraform Enterprise in all documents, provided that the contrary is indicated._

 The Operator can manage the following types of resources: